Last updated on January 11th, 2024 at 12:42 pm

 1. Prevent an overdrawn balance.

-When you look at your bank account balance online, it won’t always include what’s pending.
+When you look at your bank account balance online, it will only sometimes include what’s pending.
 Also, temporary charges can sometimes be confusing, making it look like you have more or less money in your account than you actually do.

 Check the beginning cash balance against your known expenses, and make sure you know the true amount you have.
 You’ll want to factor in any recent withdrawals, uncleared checks, or deposits.
 This is where a paper checkbook or daily journal entries can really help.

 Taking this step can prevent an overdrawn account because you’ll know if you truly have sufficient funds.
-If this has been an issue for you in the past, you might look into an account with no overdraft fees.
+If this has been an issue for you in the past, consider looking into an account with no overdraft fees.

 2. Make sure you receive all the payments you are due.